vpon-sdk/vpon-sdk.github.io/en/ios/ios-interstitial.en.md

 }
 ```

+# Confirm Correct Integration (after v4.6.6 )
+---
+Apart from seeing a interstitial ad, you also have to check the following information shown in log to confirm a correct integration while using SDK after v4.6.6.

+`<Vpadn> [NOTE] Covered detection success`

 # Download Sample Code
 ---
 You can download an example project containing SDK 4 lib file in VpadnAd folder: